Kenneth Paal: Queens Park Rangers

+Antalyaspor

+On Friday 11 July, Paal joined Super Lig side Antalyaspor as a free agent at the end of his contract with Queens Park Rangers.

 Personal life

 Born in the Netherlands, Paal is of Surinamese descent.

 On 31 May 2022 it was announced that Paal was officially eligible to represent Suriname at the 2022–23 CONCACAF Nations League.
-Due to contract negotiations for a new club, Paal was unavailable to play for Natio.
+Due to contract negotiations for a new club, Paal was unavailable to play for the national team.
 On 22 September 2022 Paal made his debut for his Suriname, in friendly against Nicaragua.
 It was held in Almere, Netherlands and resulted in a 2-1 victory for Suriname.